patrickbwarren/transam-triton/README.md

 `PSTRNG=002B` has been assigned to the L7.2 monitor entry point to print a string preceded by CR/LF.

 The TriMCC compiler was written in C over twenty years ago and is certainly a bit clunky by modern standards.
 An ongoing project is to replace this by something more modern written in python.

 ### Example TriMCC code

 An example which illustrates the features of the TriMCC minilanguage is provided in `hex2dec.tri` code
 ```
 # Standard tape header #
 64*0D "HEX2DEC" 20 04 ORG=1600 !END

-# Entry points for TRITON L7.2 monitor #
+# Entry points for Triton L7.2 monitor #
 GETADR=020B PSTRNG=002B PCRLF=0033 OUTCH=0013

 # Constants #